Archives: Knowledge Base

 How to Cut & Finish Pool Fence Mesh Rolls Hero Image Method 2

-DIY Method 2: How to Cut Pool Fence Mesh – Border Trim & Tape (Clean Finish with Border Roll)
+How to Cut Pool Fence Mesh – DIY Method 2: Border Trim & Tape (Clean Finish with Border Roll)

 DIY Method 2: Border Trim & Tape is a clean, durable way to shorten your mesh pool fence while giving it a finished, professional look.
 This step-by-step guide walks you through how to cut the mesh, apply new border with tape or staples, and reinstall the section for a wrinkle-free, secure fit.
 Great for both DIYers and pros, this method strikes the perfect balance between ease and polish.